 Julia Richards, Canada’s History

 Welcome to another episode of Teaching Canada’s History Podcast.
 I’m your host Julia Richards and in this special educator’s series, we’re speaking with the finalists for the 2022 Governor General’s History Award for Excellence in Teaching.
 Created 26 years ago in 1996, the award recognizes best practices in teaching Canadian history and is an opportunity to highlight the important work that teachers and students are doing to interpret and share the stories of the past.
-I’m sitting down with Jonathan Giles.
-Why don’t we start by introducing yourself, you can tell us about your classroom and the students that you teach?
+I’m sitting down with Cynthia Bettio.
+Why don't we start by introducing yourself and you can tell us a little bit about your school or maybe the classroom that you teach?

 Julia Richards, Canada’s History

-Alright.
-Can you tell us a bit about your project and maybe what inspired it?
+Alright, can you tell us a bit more about your project?

 Julia Richards, Canada’s History